MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 The reason you may want to encode your Plaintext before encrypting it is to avoid integer overflow.
 Integer overflow happens when the plaintext coefficients exceed `plain_modulus`.

 ### 3 - Levels
+The `modulus switching chain` is a chain of other encryption parameters derived from the original parameters.
+The parameters in the modulus switching chain are the same as the original parameters with the exception that size of the coefficient modulus is decreasing going down the chain.
+The example provided shows a `coeff_modulus` of 5 primes of sizes `{50, 30, 30, 50, 50}` bits.
+Thus, there are 5 levels in this chain:
+- `{50, 30, 30, 50, 50}` -> Level 4 (Key level)
+- `{50, 30, 30, 50}` -> Level 3 (Data level)
+- `{50, 30, 30}`-> Level 2
+- `{50, 30}` -> Level 1
+- `{50}` -> Level 0 (Lowest level)

+`Modulus Switching` is a technique of changing the ciphertext parameters down the chain.
+You may want to use this to gain computational performance from having smaller parameters.
+This method may reduce your ciphertext noise budget.
+If there is no need to perform further computations on a ciphertext, you can switch it down to the smallest (last) set of parameters in the chain before decrypting it.